 You also want to understand the company's approach to website design itself.
 What does the usual process look like?
 How involved will you have to be?
 What do deadlines look like?
 It pays to get the full picture on expectations before moving forward with anything.

-10. Evaluating the Company's Offerings
+10. Evaluate the Company's Offerings

 Web design is one thing, but you might find your needs going far beyond just that.

 For starters, website design is often mistaken for web development.
 And web designers are not always web developers.
 In reality, these are two totally different things.
 Website design takes care of the design side of things and how everything looks.
 Then, web development takes those designs and turns them into an actual functioning website.
-It’s worth considering whether or not the company you’re engaging does both and if they have a competent web developer who can integrate SEO-friendly design elements.
+It’s worth considering whether or not the company you’re engaging with does both and if they have a competent web developer who can integrate SEO-friendly design elements.

 Also, design needs for any successful brand rarely stops at just website design.
 The right design agency will host a wide scope of other design capabilities, from brand design to advertising design and beyond.